yetibot/yetibot.github.io/resources/templates/md/posts/2019-02-14-moving-mutable-config-to-the-database.md

 been relied upon much.
 Currently it serves two purposes:

 1. Store channel-specific configuration (e.g. `jira-project`, `broadcast`, `jenkins-default` or any other arbitrary room-specific key/value).
+The `category` command relies on these settings as well to disable or enable specific categories of command in a channel.
 1. Remember which channels Yetibot should join upon connecting to IRC.

 Previously these values would be persisted to a local edn file which by default